 2. The smells, sights and sounds of harvest.

-Nothing compares than smelling corn as it is harvested, watching the corn augered into the grain cart or truck, running through the corn dryer or hearing the sounds of corn dropping into the corn bin.
+Nothing compares to smelling corn as it is harvested, watching the corn augered into the grain cart or truck, running through the corn dryer or hearing the sounds of corn dropping into the corn bin.
 Yes, it’s the simple things we cherish.
 And it mirrors life–it’s the simple things that really are the big things in life.

 3. Housework during harvest?